Partey reacts to 'amazing' Atletico Madrid victory over Liverpool | Goal.com

 "An amazing night in Anfield," Partey posted on Instagram.

-Atletico were supposed to travel to face Athletic Bilbao in La Liga on Sunday, but has since been suspended due to the coronavirus pandemic currently grappling Europe.
+Atletico were supposed to travel to face Athletic Bilbao in La Liga on Sunday but the match has since been postponed due to the coronavirus pandemic.